 What's in it:

-2020 hit hard, most if not everyone, and most of the challenges taught us a lot.
+2020 hit hard if not everyone and most of the challenges taught us a lot.
 Compliance is not the same already, but its image in 2021 is even more blurry and full of urgent problems to which departments, teams, and individuals need to respond.
 We've always got you covered in Ethicontrol with updates from the industry and real-life ethics — here is what we think about compliance in 2020.

 1. Notes for a compliance officer

-The world of compliance has always been challenged with economic crises and improving technologies, but pandemic time added more important risks considering.
-Here is what was not new but worth of attention in 2020:
+The world of compliance has always been challenged by economic crises and improving technologies, but the pandemic time added more important risks considering.
+Here is what was not new but worth attention in 2020:

 - Constant and versatile risk evaluation from the bottom to the top.
 Seems well-known, but Goldman and Sachs proved it differently with a long history of established control mechanisms and the biggest corruption deals this year.